ortus-boxlang/boxlang-docs/boxlang-language/syntax/attempts.md

 Attempts in BoxLang are an enhanced Java [Optional](https://www.developer.com/java/java-optional-object/).
 It acts as a fluent container of a value or expression that can be null, truthy, falsey, or exist.
 It then provides fluent methods to interact with the potential value or expression.

-Attempts are also immutable, so you can chain methods to handle the value more functionally, but it never mutates the original value.
+Attempts are also unmodifiable, so you can chain methods to handle the value more functionally, but it never mutates the original value.
 It can also be seeded with validation information to create validation pipelines.

 ```java
 attempt( userService.get( rc.id ) )